dBrowser/dbrowser-old/app/userland/explorer/README.md

-# Hyperdrive.Network
+# DWebFs.Network

 An application for viewing and modifying Hyperdrives.
-Requires a Hyperdrive-enabled browser.
+Requires a DWebFs-enabled browser.

 ## Development